awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 botocore   1.12.160 1.12.188 wheel
 ```

-Because the previous command shows that there is a newer version of the AWS CLI available, you can run `pip install --upgrade` to get the latest version:
+Because the previous command shows that there is a newer version of the AWS CLI available, you can run `pip3 install --upgrade` to get the latest version:

 ```
 $ pip3 install --upgrade --user awscli